 The drink package from the ship does not work here.
-Whether you think the open bar add-on is worth it depends on what type of alcohol you drink.
+Whether the open bar add-on is worth it depends on what type of alcohol you drink.
 It’s $60 more than the basic package, and if you’re drinking five or more drinks at $12 each, it’s probably worth it.

 However, there are a couple of things you should know going in.